-Skip to Main Content
+Skip to content

 Asset Limit Frequently Asked Questions

-When will Medi-Cal start counting assets?
+When did Medi-Cal start counting my assets?

-• Are 65 or older
+• Are 65 or older.

-• Have a disability (physical, mental, or developmental)
+• Have a disability (physical, mental, or developmental).

-• Live in a nursing home
+• Live in a nursing home.

-• Are in a family that makes too much money to qualify under federal tax rules
+• Are in a family that makes too much money to qualify under federal tax rules.

 This means you’ll need to share information about what you own when you apply for or renew your Medi-Cal.